Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

 - Remove the door from your furnace so you can see the burners.
 If you have a viewport in the furnace door, you may not need to remove the door for this.

-- Turn on the furnace by setting the thermostat to a higher indoor temperature.
+- Switch on the furnace by setting the thermostat to a higher indoor temperature.

 - The ignitor will start to glow.
 The ignitor is either on the left or right of the burners, but it depends on the furnace model.

-Check Your Furnace’s Exhaust Pipe Often
+Check Your Furnace’s Exhaust Pipe Frequently

 Let the Experts Handle Your Short Cycling Furnace